JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ### Authentication: `GITHUB_TOKEN`

-When running from GitHub Actions it is possible to authenticate using [the GitHub Actions authentication token (`GITHUB_TOKEN`)](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token).
-This is done by adding
+When running from GitHub Actions it is possible to authenticate using a personal access token.

+First, create a new personal access token named "GITHUB_TOKEN" with the "repo" scope checked [here](https://github.com/settings/tokens/new).

+Then, add

 ```yaml
 GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}